Building a Better Team

 • Reach out to your network to find the best talent.
 Social media is an excellent tool for this, especially LinkedIn.

-• Create a test or project for your candidates to complete during the interview process so that you can get an early read on their level of interest and skill.
+• Create a test or project for your candidates to complete during the interview process to get an early read on their level of interest and skill.
 This project should not be too time-consuming, or you will drive away many candidates in demand elsewhere.

-• Create a block of time in your schedule to review resumes.
+• Block out time in your schedule to review resumes.
 This is where hiring breaks down for small businesses because the CEO is always busy, and hiring is less urgent than other daily tasks.

-• Block out time, in advance, for second-round interviews with you and your team.
-Often, to improve the speed and quality of your hiring process, you must ensure everyone is available simultaneously.
+• Block out time in advance for second-round interviews with you and your team.
+Often, to improve the speed and quality of your hiring process, you must ensure everyone is available at the same time.

 • Always use pre-employment assessments for your finalists.
 They don’t take long and will help you make better hiring decisions.